 To facilitate easy use of the filter box, template options will often include alternate names, abbreviations, or functional terms within ( ) parentheses, which are also checked by the filter box.
 For example, entering just an = sign in the box will filter to the Search template, which contains equal (=) functionality.

 The mode selected in the Action box specifies how the selection created should be combined with any existing selection.
 By default the Action mode is replace selection.

 The pull-down menu allows us to choose other selection modes.
 See the discussion below for more detailed information on selection modes in the Action box.

-We choose the Select pane and then for the field we choose name.
-We double-click the Search template.
+In the Select pane we choose name for the field to use.
+We double-click the Search template to launch it.
 Note that working in the Select pane does not alter the picked status of the Monte Carlo Star polygon.

 Within the Search template, in the Use box we choose contains.

 We enter Star in the Value box.
 There is no need to put single quotes around Star, since the template expects text as a value.
 Since the default Collation has nocase set, we could use star, with everything in lower case, or any combination of upper and lower case we wanted, and still get the same result.

 Press Select.
 Selected objects will appear in the active window in red selection color.

 Because the Action button is set to replace selection, the selection we have made will replace any previous selection.
 Given what we learned from the Info pane at the start of this example, we know that at least the Monte Carlo Star building will be selected.

 In addition to being picked, the Monte Carlo Star building now also is selected.